 North Lanarkshire Council will support and direct business development to the Strategic and Local Business Centres identified in the Plan and Industrial & Business Land Supply.
 This comprises of:

-- buildings and land located in the Strategic and Local Business Centres - Marketable/Potentially Marketable sites identified in the 2017 Industrial & Business Land Survey, - · sites for specific uses, and - proposed business sites confirmed by Examination.
+buildings and land located in the Strategic and Local Business Centres sites for specific uses, and proposed business sites confirmed by Examination.